Environmental volunteering: Motivation

 Like other types of volunteering, environmental volunteers are motivated by a range of different factors, some of which are altruistic and others are for personal interest and development.
-The principal motivation behind participating in environmental volunteering in to improve the environment.
+The principal motivation behind participating in environmental volunteering is to improve the environment.
 Surveys have found that those engaged in environmental volunteering care deeply about the environment and wish to improve the environment in which they live within.
 Recognised motivations are: